axibase/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

 ## Overview

-[Marathon](https://mesosphere.github.io/marathon/) is a framework for automating deployment of Linux containers on top of clusters managed by [Apache Mesos](http://mesos.apache.org/).
+[Marathon](https://mesosphere.github.io/marathon/) is a framework for automating the deployment of Linux containers on top of clusters managed by [Apache Mesos](http://mesos.apache.org/).
 The framework supports auto-scaling and failover based on built-in http/tcp health checks.

-The primary concept implemented in Marathon is an **Application** which is a resizeable collection of containers of similar type launched as a long-running service or a short-term batch processing job.
-Each container (or **task** in Marathon terms) is entitled to a pre-defined amount of CPU, memory, and disk resources.
+The primary concept implemented in Marathon is an **Application** which is a resizeable collection of similar containers launched as a long-running service or a short-term batch processing job.
+Each container (or **task** in Marathon terms) is allocated a pre-defined amount of CPU, memory, and disk resources.
 The containers are launched on the underlying Mesos nodes based on available capacity.

 ## Marathon Components